danielin917/ViterbiGeneFinder/README.md

 Performs Viterbi Training to find the most probable state path based on the passed in emission probability matrix for each state.
-By looking for areas in the sequence where we emit a disproporitionate number of Cs and Gs to find "CpG islands" we can predict the start regions of genes.
+By looking for areas in the sequence where we emit a disproporitionate number of Cs and Gs to find "CpG islands" we can predict the start regions of genes in a DNA sequence.